- Darren Hickling

 It All Falls into Place

 Suddenly, everything else began to fall into place.
-My wife now works from home full time, which frees up a desk at the office and means she can more easily remotely manage colleagues.
-The search for our home was surprisingly straightforward: I am a proper RightMove geek, so set up an advanced search, fed that into, err, Feedly, had the missus vet a list of potential properties amassed over a few weeks, and had an offer accepted on the third one we viewed!
+My wife now works from home full time, which frees up a desk at the office and her time to remotely manage colleagues.
+The search for our home was surprisingly unproblematic: I am a proper RightMove geek, so set up an advanced search, fed that into, err, Feedly, had the missus vet a list of potential properties amassed over a few weeks, and had an offer accepted on the third one we viewed!
 Our son is now at a nursery a 5 minute walk away from the flat, and appears as happy as we do with it.
 Taking him away from somewhere at which he was previously so happy was an absolute wrench, and we were not going to settle for a makeshift solution, especially as nurseries are so busy in general, which makes this all the more fortunate.